jnoller/sisyphus/README.md

   Build a package on the host.

 Options:
-  -H, --host TEXT                 IP or FQDN of the build host  [required] -P, --package TEXT              Name of the package to build  [required] -B, --branch TEXT               Branch to build from in the feedstock's
+  -H, --host TEXT                 IP or FQDN of the build host.  [required] -P, --package TEXT              Name of the package to build.  [required] -B, --branch TEXT               Branch to build from in the feedstock's
-                                  repository
+                                  repository.
-  --no-watch                      Don't watch the build process after it starts -l, --log-level [error|warning|info|debug]
+  --no-watch                      Don't watch the build process after it starts.
+  -l, --log-level [error|warning|info|debug]
-                                  Logging level  [default: info] -h, --help                      Show this message and exit.
+                                  Logging level.  [default: info] -h, --help                      Show this message and exit.
 ```